-The Kollel is open to college students and recent graduates (graduate and rabbinical students included), women and men.
+The Kollel is open to college, graduate, and rabbinical students and young professionals, women and men.

-Applications will be evaluated on a rolling basis through March 29, 2018.
-Applications received after March 29th will be considered as space allows.
+Applications due March 15, 2018.
+Applications received after March 15th will be considered as space allows.

 Click here for a list of 2017 Kollel faculty.